hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

 Within a given Terraform configuration, you should only use modules from one organization.
 Mixing modules from different organizations might work on the CLI with your user token, but it will make your configuration difficult or impossible to collaborate with.
-If you want to use the same module in multiple organizations, you should add it to both organizations' registries.
+If you want to use the same module in multiple Terraform Cloud organizations, you should add it to both organizations' registries.
 (See [Sharing Modules Across Organizations](./publish.html#sharing-modules-across-organizations).)
 On Terraform Enterprise, it is possible to mix modules from different organizations according to your site's [module sharing](../../enterprise/admin/module-sharing.html) configuration.

 #### Configuration